alvislim/SG_Rewards_Tracker/README.md

 ### 5. Mongoose
 Database for application, which helps in schema validation, and to translate between objects in code and the representations of those objects in MongoDB
 ### 6. Connect-flash
-Storing of messages, and displaying it on frontend whenever user perform a CRUD operation and is being redirected.
+Storing of messages, and displaying it on frontend whenever user perform a CRUD operation when being redirected.
 ### 7. Express-session
 - To store the user state with each given being assiged a unique session.
 - Ecrypting cookies